 A recipe for success: Conestoga accelerates R&D time

-Since 1963, Pusateri’s Fine Foods has been serving the greater Toronto area as an authentic butcher and provider of fine foods.
-Through their five stores located across the Greater Toronto Area, Pusateri’s serves a collection of gourmet, artisanal, and imported products.
+Since 1963, Pusateri’s Fine Foods has been serving the Greater Toronto Area (GTA) as an authentic butcher and provider of fine foods.
+Through their five stores located across the GTA, Pusateri’s serves a collection of gourmet, artisanal, and imported products.

 As Pusateri's has evolved since its establishment in 1963, the company has continually aimed to enhance its offerings and operational efficiency.
 In 2021, Pusateri’s partnered with Conestoga’s Smart Manufacturing & Advanced Recycling Technologies (SMART) Centre to explore automation solutions to grow and maintain their operations.